flox/flox/cli/flox/doc/flox-pull.md

 ## Pull Options

 `-d`, `--dir`
-:   Directory in which to create a managed environment, or directory that
+:   Directory to pull an environment into, or directory that contains an
-    already contains a managed environment (default: current directory).
+    environment that has already been pulled (default: current directory).

 `-a`, `--add-system`
 :   Forceably add current system to the environment, even if incompatible.